+Our company was built to create community by connecting travelers to Cuban culture and supporting small businesses and arts organizations here.
 We believe in incredible cultural access, connection with communities and understanding the context of where you are and why things are the way they are.
-Because of this, our trips easily meet the requirements outlined by the U.S. government, and do so with flair and culture as opposed to ticking boxes and filling hours.
+Because of this, our trips easily meet the requirements outlined by the U.S. government, and do so with flair and ease.

-The only thing you are responsible for is to have fun and to connect to the culture.
-When you book your flight and get your visa please indicate that you are traveling under Support of the Cuban People.
-We will have documentation of all of your activities for when you reenter the U.S. You are also required to keep that itinerary in your files for five years after you travel.
+We provide all documentation of all of your activities for when you reenter the U.S., which is the only time documentation may be asked for.
+You are also required to keep that itinerary in your files for five years after you travel.

 Still have questions?